tkarnani/cse15l-lab-reports/Lab3.md

   }
 ```

-The is the code after fixing the bug.
+The is the code after fixing the bug:

 ```
 static int[] reversed(int[] arr) {